noahshinn/reflexion/README.md

 ![result](./media/performance.png)

 ### Cloning The Repository
-The repository contains git submodules.
+**The repository contains git submodules**.
 To clone the repo with the submodules, run:
 ```bash
 git clone --recurse-submodules
 ```